SigNoz/signoz.io/docs/alerts-management/metrics-based-alerts.md

 - **WHERE**: A filter field to define specific conditions for the metric.
 You can apply logical operators like "IN," "NOT IN".

-- **Legend Format**: An optional field to customize the legend's format in the visual representation of the alert.
+- **[Legend Format](https://signoz.io/docs/userguide/query-builder/#legend-format)**: An optional field to customize the legend's format in the visual representation of the alert.

+- **Having**: Apply conditions to filter the results further based on aggregate value.

 <figure data-zoomable align='center'>
     <img src="/img/docs/alerts/alerts-metrics-based-1.webp" alt="Using Query Builder to the metric to monitor"/>